nannino4/barback-backend/docs/CodingGuidelines.md

     -   Raw confidential data.
 -   **Masking**: If there's a legitimate need to log an object that *might* contain sensitive data (e.g., a request DTO), ensure that sensitive fields are masked or omitted *before* logging.
 Create utility functions for this if necessary.
     -   *Example*: `this.logger.debug(\`Login attempt for user: ${payload.username}\`, 'AuthService#login'); // DO NOT log payload.password`

-### Performance Considerations

--   Avoid excessive logging in performance-critical code paths, especially at `log` level or higher in production.
--   Be cautious with logging large objects or complex computations within log statements, as it can impact performance.
--   Debug and verbose logs should be disabled in production environments to minimize overhead.

-## Architecture Guidelines

-### Project Structure

-- Organize by feature rather than technical layers
-- Keep related files close to each other
-- Follow NestJS module patterns

 ## Code Formatting Style